theupdateframework/taps/tap7.md

 1.5.2](https://github.com/theupdateframework/tuf/blob/6fde6222c9c6abf905ef4a56cf56fe35c4a85e14/docs/tuf-spec.txt#L124-L181)
 (Goals for specific attacks to protect against) of the specification.

-An implementatation can be said to be TUF-compliant if it passes conformance testing with the official tool.
+An implementation can be said to be TUF-compliant if it passes conformance testing with the official tool.

 # Rationale